-Management has an interest in being able to prevent engineers from being able to do too much simulation on the public cloud to avoid getting large cloud bills, and thus there is increased scrutiny on the types of jobs, and why these jobs need to be ran.
+Management has an interest in being able to prevent engineers from being able to do too much simulation on the public cloud to avoid getting large cloud bills, and thus there is increased scrutiny on the types of on-demand jobs, and why these jobs need to be ran.

 When each public cloud job costs real money, there is a shift in how engineers do their work.
 For example, making a mistake in the model now has a direct cost associated with it.
 If each model issue or typo costs you 500 dollars, you feel it a bit more than when the system was on premise.

 This is in contrast to on-premise HPC resources where engineers are used to having access to unlimited simulation for their fixed resources for a fixed dollar amount.
 Engineers are encouraged to do as much HPC simulation a possible on-premise.
 We often get management asking questions like “Why isn’t the cluster busy on Sunday night?” when reviewing on premise utilization reports from TotalCAE Analyzer.

 Engineering knows simulation ultimately saves money through less warranty claims, less physical testing, better products, and other benefits, but we still see a movement to try and put caps and various barriers around the HPC public cloud spending to keep the directly visible costs in check.

 A few things that TotalCAE recommends when using HPC public cloud to minimize simulation as an expense:

 - It is a good idea to debug models locally on your on-premise HPC or workstation, then send the large job to the cloud after the kinks are worked out.
 Focusing the public cloud for those large jobs that have been debugged gets you the best bang for the buck on the public cloud.